 Make Outright Gifts to Take Advantage of Reduced Gift Tax Rate and Increased Applicable Exclusion Amount

-You now have a total of $5 million ($10 million for a married couple) that you can gift in the aggregate during your lifetime, subject to reduction for any gifts in excess of the Annual Gift Tax Exclusion Amount you have previously made.
-Gifts in excess of that amount are subject to a federal gift tax rate of only 35%.
-The $5 million applicable exclusion amount is substantially in excess of the $1 million applicable exclusion amount for gifting that was previously available.
-Thus, making gifts before the end of 2011 may provide significant transfer tax savings.
-In addition to the reduced rate, it is always cheaper to make lifetime gifts rather than gifts at death.
+You now have a total of $5.12 million ($10.24 million for a married couple) that you can gift in the aggregate during your lifetime, subject to reduction for any gifts in excess of the annual gift tax exclusion amount you have previously made.
+Gifts in excess of $5.12 million ($10.24 million for a married couple) are subject to a maximum federal gift tax rate of only 35%.
+The federal $5.12 million applicable exclusion amount is substantially in excess of the $1 million applicable exclusion amount for gifting that is slated to be the new exclusion rate as of January 1, 2013.
+Thus, making gifts before the end of 2012 may provide significant transfer tax savings.
+In addition to the reduced rate, it is always cheaper to make lifetime gifts rather than making gifts at death.
 This result occurs because you do not pay a tax on the dollars used to pay gift tax, but you do pay estate tax on the dollars used to pay estate tax.
-The benefit is compounded further by the lower gift tax in 2011.
+The benefit is compounded further by the lower gift tax in 2012.
 We should note that under current law, there is a possibility that if the applicable exclusion amount is reduced in the future, there may be a “clawback” if amounts gifted during life exceed the applicable exclusion amount in place at the time of death.
 In that event, estate tax could be imposed on the amount gifted in excess of the applicable exclusion amount at the time of death.
 We believe this unintended “glitch” will be fixed.
 However, even if it is not, you will be no worse off than if you had not gifted and you will benefit by getting any appreciation on the gift out of your estate.
+And even if the applicable exclusion amount remains at $5 million indexed for inflation, it always makes sense to use it sooner rather than later, as you get the income on and appreciation to the gifted assets out of your estate as well.

 Gifts with Retained Interests

 Many individuals are faced with a dilemma as to the temporarily increased gifting amounts.
-They want to take advantage of the estate planning opportunities but are concerned that they may in the future need access to the transferred funds.
+They want to take advantage of the estate planning opportunities but are concerned that they may need access to the transferred funds in the future.
 There are two options that you can consider to “have your cake and eat it too.”

 A husband and wife can create trusts of which the other and their descendants are beneficiaries.
 As long as each trust differs in some fairly significant way from the other, the trust assets should be safe from estate tax inclusion and each spouse will have access to trust assets.